nonpaeng/cse15l-lab-reports/lab-report-2-week-4.md

 >![Image](solution1.png)

 ### Relationship between bug, symptom and input for Issue 1:
 The bug in this case was a problem in the code where it read past the code from the close bracket and searched for the next instance of an open parenthesis.
 The symptom is that it provided the wrong output for the test file given that it should not read anything in the parenthesis since it is not in a link format given by a markdown file.
-The input is looked at and it is seen that the reason that this is an issue is due to the code itself and there must be an `if` statement to catch this specific case.
+The input is looked at and it is seen that the reason that this is an issue is due to the code itself and there must an addition to the original code where `String closeBracket = markdown.substring(nextCloseBracket+1, nextCloseBracket+2);` is representative of the space in between the close braket and the open parentheses and we would add the piece of code `if (!closeBracket.equals("(")) break;` to check this specific case.

 ## Not Returning an Empty List When Formatting is Off